Figu3/Figu3/README.md

-- 👋 Hi, I’m @Figu3 founder of Paladin.vote and governance geek
+- 👋 Hi, I’m @Figu3 founder of Trevee
-- 👀 I’m interested in Activism in DeFi
-- 🌱 I’m currently learning some more Solidity
+- Chaotic Neutral
+- Foolish dreams at the service of great ideals
+- Coding a bit more everyday